Cloud-Native-Aalborg/Meetup-2/README.md

 [![Build Status](https://cloud.drone.io/api/badges/Cloud-Native-Aalborg/Meetup-2/status.svg)](https://cloud.drone.io/Cloud-Native-Aalborg/Meetup-2)

 This document contains the commands used in the "Automated install and observability" talk.
-Feel free to let me know if you have improvments or catch any typos.
+Feel free to let me know if you have any improvements or catch any typos.

 ## Steps to setup cluster

-Last time we allocated the VMs manually using the cloud ui.
+Last time we allocated the VMs manually using the cloud UI.
 This time we will use Terraform to provision the VMs for us, so that we essentially have our infrastructure-as-code.

 ~~~Shell